 - Have a break from social media and don’t compare yourself to others

-- Prepare and plan in advance how your time is going to be shared
+- Prepare and plan in advance for how your time is going to be spent

 - Organise, prioritise and set achievable goals

-- Set yourself a budget before Christmas shopping
+- Set yourself a budget for Christmas shopping

-- Share the load – allocate tasks and give other people responsibility
+- Share the load – allocate tasks and give other people responsibilities

 - Clean up unnecessary clutter

 - Open a window or go for a walk for fresh air

 - Take up an exercise class that is good for wellbeing, such as yoga